rompetroll/rompetroll.github.com/js-alternatives/sketch.md

  * mobil js vs web js?
  * dynamic -> depends on unit tests.
  * at the same time it's hard to unit test (installation of testing environment is hard. hard to cover all browsers)
- * too forgiving. e.g. gives you rather NaN than an error. even tries to fix syntax for you (inject semicolons)
+ * too forgiving.
+    - gives you rather NaN than an error
- * event bubbling in the browser is hard
+    - even tries to fix incorrect syntax (inject semicolons, allows var without var keyword) -> leads to bugs. which mostly seem mystical to the dev
  * awful type coercion
         '' == '0' //false
         0 == '' //true